 About Learn to Play

 Learn to Play Therapy grew out of my clinical practice as an occupational therapist working in early childhood intervention services.
 As I began to understand how to observe and assess a child’s spontaneous ability to pretend in play, I started to understand that many of the children I was working with had solitary and social pretend play levels that were (in many cases) years younger than their chronological age.
-Knowledge of children’s play ability was very helpful in knowing where to start to play with them and also what play skills they needed to be able to spontaneously play by themselves and then with others.
+Knowledge of children’s play ability was very helpful in knowing where to start to play with them, and also what play skills they needed to be able to spontaneously play by themselves and then with others.
 After many years using Learn to Play Therapy and the privilege of being at a university and in a position to carry out research, I have come to understand much more about children’s play, how to engage them in play, and been amazed at the consequent changes and shifts in a child’s language ability, social interaction, and self-esteem.

 The aim of Learn to Play Therapy is to build the spontaneous pretend play ability of children.
-One of the great satisfactions of being a therapist I have found, is to give a child the ability to play by him/herself and with others.
+One of the great satisfactions of being a therapist, I have found, is to give a child the ability to play by him/herself and with others.
 In doing this, you become redundant as a therapist as children grow in their ability and generalise their play ability skills to home, neighbours, and early childhood settings.

-Learn to Play focusses on pretend play as this type of play is the most complex and mature form of play.
+Learn to Play focusses on pretend play, as this type of play is the most complex and mature form of play.
 Pretend play also impacts on language (particularly narrative language), social interaction, and emotional integration of the child’s experiences.
-The play skills that are the focus of Learn to Play Therapy are: ability to spontaneously self-initiate play, sequencing play actions logically, using objects as something else (object substitution or symbols in play), engaging with a doll or teddy character outside of themselves, integrating their play so a clear play script is evident, role play and socially interaction using play.
+The play skills that are the focus of Learn to Play Therapy are: ability to spontaneously self-initiate play, sequencing play actions logically, using objects as something else (object substitution or symbols in play), engaging with a doll or teddy character outside of themselves, integrating their play so a clear play script is evident, role play and socially interacting using play.
 When engaging with a child in play the principles of Learn to Play Therapy are:

 Start simple – start where the child’s play ability is